Requirements for the Major

 MATH 015, 025, 027, 033

 The above are the requirements for the physics major.
 Additional upper level classes are recommended for students intending to go on for graduate study.
-For the astrophysics major, PHYS 63, 81, and 82 are not required and instead ASTR 16 and two astronomy seminars are required.
-For astronomy majors, PHYS 5, 7, and 8 are required, as is ASTR 16 and 61 and four astronomy seminars.
+For the astrophysics major, PHYS 63, 81, and 82 are not required and instead ASTR 16 or ASTR 14 and two astronomy seminars are required.
+For astronomy majors, PHYS 5, 7, and 8 are required, as is ASTR 14 or ASTR 16 and 61 and four astronomy seminars (ASTR 14 or 16 can be substituted for one seminar).

 A student applying to become either a physics major in the core program or an astronomy major should have completed or be completing PHYS/ASTR 005 and either PHYS 004 or PHYS 007.
 Otherwise it will be impossible to fulfill all program requirements.
 To be accepted as a major, the applicant must have received grades of C+ or better in Physics, Astronomy, and Math courses.